Menu

 Admission is free.
 Continuing Education Credits are offered exclusively to Society members in all membership categories and those intending to join.

-The presenter, James W. Anderson, PhD, and the organizers, James W. Anderson, PhD, and Stephanie Fariss, JD, LCSW, have no relevant financial relationships with ineligible companies to report.
+The presenter, Phil Lebovitz, and the organizer, Lisa Karaitis, have no relevant financial relationships with ineligible companies to report.

 Participants are asked to be aware of the need for privacy and confidentiality throughout the program.